Klemmbaustein/DSharp/docs/stdlib.md

   For simple formatting, use the string interpolation syntax.
   It internally generates a call to the `format` function.

+  The function will replace all occurrences of `{}` with strings from `args`.
+If not enough strings were provided, it throws an error.
 - `fn compareString(string str1, string str2) -> int`:
-  Works like the C `strcmp` function.
+  Works like the C [strcmp](https://cplusplus.com/reference/cstring/strcmp/) function.

 ### Notes